Galvanising

 Which Protective Finish do I Need on my Brackets?

 There are many ways of protecting metal from the weather.
-Common methods adopted for protecting steel aerial support brackets include painting,zinc electroplating or passivisation and hot-dip galvanising.
+Common methods for protecting steel aerial support brackets include painting, zinc electroplating or passivisation and hot-dip galvanising.

 Painting:

 Painting can be the lowest-cost method but usually gives relatively weak protection.
-One industrial method adopted for painting steel brackets is to immerse the component in a bath of 'paint' (actually a specialist coating formulation).
-This process may be proceeded by a de-greasing stage, followed by draining and drying, the latter being either natural air dried or accelerated by the use of ovens.
+One industrial method for painting steel brackets is to immerse the component in a bath of 'paint' (a specialist coating formulation).
+This process may be proceeded by a de-greasing stage, followed by draining and drying, either naturally air-dried or accelerated by ovens.

 Electroplated zinc and passivisation:

-Electroplated zinc and passivisation ("zinc and pass.") provides good protection, but with a fairly limited lifetime when used outdoors.
+Electroplated zinc and passivisation ("zinc and pass.") provides good protection but with a fairly limited lifetime when used outdoors.
 Electroplated coatings are thin and will corrode away, typically in under ten years.
-Chromate passivisation is a chemical post-treatment which is nearly always used in conjunction with electroplated zinc finishes. passivisation imparts the familiar greeny-yellow colour.
+Chromate passivisation is a chemical post-treatment that is nearly always used with electroplated zinc finishes. passivisation imparts the familiar greeny-yellow colour.
 Thinner passivisation can give a white or shiny finish; this looks cleaner when new but is less effective.
 Although passivisation improves corrosion performance in salt spray tests, it does not greatly increase the lifetime of a part such as an aerial bracket in typical outdoor conditions.

 Hot-dip galvanising:

-Section 17 of the CAI Code of Practice for the Installation of Terrestrial and Satellite TV Reception Systems states that hot dip galvanised brackets should always be used.
-This is for good reason; the installer will have peace of mind that a good job has been done if dip galvanised products have been installed.
+Section 17 of the CAI Code of Practice for installing Terrestrial and Satellite TV Reception Systems states that hot dip galvanised brackets should always be used.
+This is for good reason; the installer will know that a good job has been done if dip galvanised products have been installed.
 A galvanised bracket or mount will always be considered to have superior protection compared to a painted or plated item.
-Use of the inferior finishes inevitably leads to rusting once the coating has failed and this in turn can lead to unsightly staining of brick work and masonry, as is all too often seen!
+The use of inferior finishes inevitably leads to rusting once the coating has failed, which can lead to unsightly staining of brickwork and masonry, as is all too often seen!

-Brackets/mounts that are supporting a substantial amount of weight should, ideally always be galvanised.
-Weld strength will be maintained and the life span of the component will be greatly extended if the product is galvanised.
-The installer should recognise that a galvanised part is always the best choice, especially when bearing in mind the wind loading on a bracket/mount when the aerial or dish are installed.
+Brackets/mounts that support a substantial amount of weight should, ideally, always be galvanised.
+Weld strength will be maintained, and the component's life span will greatly extend if the product is galvanised.
+The installer should recognise that a galvanised part is always the best choice, especially when considering the wind loading on a bracket/mount when the aerial or dish is installed.

 The following is a summary of the Zinc Millennium Map Project, which was an investigation into the background atmospheric corrosion rate of zinc coatings in the UK and Ireland